gardenicity2025-lab/Gardenicity-Growth-Scrolly/README.md

-Gardenicity Growth is a visual essay on the 21st century development of Tel Aviv, uprooting its green roots.
+A visual essay on Tel Aviv’s 21st-century growth, uprooting its green roots.